apache/accumulo-proxy/DOCKER.md

 Note: You do not need to map your ports (-p) if using host networking, but we include it for clarity.

-For more details see the official docker documentation: [Use host Networking](https://docs.docker.com/network/host)
+For more details see the official Docker documentation: [Use host Networking](https://docs.docker.com/network/host)

 ### Non-Host networking

-If you run outside of a single node linux installation, e.g. Docker for Mac, Docker for Windows or use a VM to isolate your docker engine then you will likely need to take this path.
+If you run outside of a single node linux installation, e.g. Docker for Mac, Docker for Windows or use a VM to isolate your Docker engine then you will likely need to take this path.

 Docker allows you to supply additional addresses to be resolved by the container, and these are automatically added by Docker to the /etc/hosts

-For each host add a `--add-host FQDN:IP` entry to your docker run command, you can add multiple entries if need to, see the official docs covering [network settings](https://docs.docker.com/engine/reference/run/#network-settings).
+For each host add a `--add-host FQDN:IP` entry to your Docker run command, you can add multiple entries if need to, see the official docs covering [network settings](https://docs.docker.com/engine/reference/run/#network-settings).

 An example of using this approach: